What is a good transition process for young people?

 Academi Wales - Beth's story of Down's Syndrome, narrated by her mother.

-NHS Youth Forum have created a poster and film to promote the benefits of young people accessing peer support.
+NHS Youth Forum created a poster and film to promote the benefits of young people accessing peer support.
 The poster can be downloaded and displayed in healthcare settings to raise awareness for young people.

 Children, young people and families are at the heart of our work, helping us shape policy and practice.
 Sign up to get involved